gilmerperez/kingdom-movement/SpecificationSheet.md

 ## Additional Pages

 - Include all other services that the place offers: Esthetiticain services, nails, physical therapy

-- Make a component for a wide picture with text in the middle of it.
-It should also have a paralax effect, as the user scrolls down the image scrolls as well.
-The component should only accept a link to an image and text

 - Pictures to use: https://drive.google.com/drive/folders/1wpll5IUQskO0xUr02mze-aSspKVztm3P